Treatments that Work

 Parent Skill Building & Problem Solving

-Aims to identify and change harmful communication and behavioral patterns within families.
+Family therapy aims to identify and change harmful communication and behavioral patterns within families.
 A child’s ‘problem behaviors’ are viewed as part of a much larger puzzle that extends to multiple family members.
 A variety of techniques can be used with the end goal of improving relationships, communication, and emotional health for family members.
 Family therapists can and often do support individual family members in learning helpful skills and tools – while still working with the family as a whole.
 Family therapy can occur in an office or home and can take weeks or even months to complete.

 Multisystemic Therapy [MST]

-A community and family based program designed to help 12-17 year old youth with disruptive problems.
+This treatment is a community and family based program designed to help 12-17 year old youth with disruptive problems.
 MST promotes positive change by supporting and aligning caregivers within all of the youth’s “systems” (home, school, church, etc.).
 MST also provides 24/7 crisis consultation services to families.
 MST can also help teenagers with substance abuse problems or those who’ve experienced traumatic stress.
 It typically takes around 4 months to complete but this length of time can change depending on the situation.

 Intensive Communication Treatment

-Focuses on improving communication and language skills for toddlers and elementary school aged children with Austism Spectrum Disorder (ASD).
+Intensive communication treatment focuses on improving communication and language skills for toddlers and elementary school aged children with Austism Spectrum Disorder (ASD).
 This intervention uses the one-on-one modeling of appropriate communication with other structured teaching techniques to support communication and language development in kids with ASD.